Let not the arms of mother’s love despair

 Sustaining grace through constancy of days;

-Still of black shame, who bears the greater scorn,
+Still, of black shame, who bears the greater scorn—

-Of baird whose actions stain their pedigree?
+The bairn whose actions stain his pedigree?

 Which mocks her worth and work so woefully.

-The warmest sun and too the sweetest rain
+Still, warmest sun and too the sweetest rain

 © Loubert S Suddaby.
 All Rights Reserved.